BlackDex/rust-musl/README.md

 ### OpenSSL v3.0

+> [!NOTE] 2024-03-15
+> I stopped adding the `-openssl3` postfix to the tags.

+> [!NOTE] 2023-09-29
-Since 2023-09-29 I stopped building OpenSSL v1.1.1 since it's EOL.<br>
+> I stopped building OpenSSL v1.1.1 since it's EOL.<br>
-Now only OpenSSL v3.0 is being build.
+> Now only OpenSSL v3.0 is being build.

-Since 2024-03-15 I stopped adding the `-openssl3` postfix to the tags.

-### PostgreSQL v16 & v15 (and legacy v11)
+### PostgreSQL v16 & v15

 The default PostgreSQL lib used is v16.<br>
-If you want to use v16 or legacy v11 you need to overwrite an environment variable so that the postgresql crate will look at the right directory.<br>
+If you want to use v15 you need to overwrite an environment variable so that the postgresql crate will look at the right directory.<br>
 <br>
 Adding `-e PQ_LIB_DIR="/usr/local/musl/pq15/lib"` at the cli or `ENV PQ_LIB_DIR="/usr/local/musl/pq15/lib"` to your custom build image will trigger the v15 version to be used during the build.

-The same goes for using the legacy `v11`, just use `ENV PQ_LIB_DIR="/usr/local/musl/pq11/lib"`.
+> [!NOTE] 2024-11-26:<br>
+> Stopped building libpq v11, it has been deprecated for a while now.

+> [!NOTE] 2024-08-08:<br>
+> libpq v16 is now the default version. v15 and v11 are still build and available.

-**NOTE** 2024-08-02:<br>
+> [!NOTE] 2024-08-02:<br>
-In some situations it could be that the libpq v11 was still used.
+> In some situations it could be that the libpq v11 was still used.
 Depending if during the compilation of the code other crates added the main library path as a search path after `pq-sys` did, which caused rustc to use a different libpq.a.<br>
-This has been solved now by moving the library file for v11 to a separate directory also.
+> This has been solved now by moving the library file for v11 to a separate directory also.
 The default directory is changed and should not cause any issues unless you set the `PQ_LIB_DIR` variable your self to anything else then the v15 directory.

-**NOTE** 2024-08-08:<br>
-libpq v16 is now the default version. v15 and v11 are still build and available.

 <br>